 This is a good time to include how your salary increase will have other benefits to the company and to your manager as well.
 Brainstorm to identify ideas that are harder to quantify, such as loyalty and team morale.

 Try out your pitch on a friend or confidante.
 Get feedback on everything from your presentation to your posture.
 If you aren’t used to 1:1 meetings with your supervisor or if you rarely make public pitches, practice will be everything.
 There isn’t any need to learn a speech by rote, but get comfortable with the numbers and make sure you have the answers to any obvious questions ready.

 Be strategic about when to make your meeting.
-Think about this both big and small picture.
+Think both big picture and small.
 First, consider the annual cycles of the company.
-Don’t ask for the raise just as the new financial year starts, better to wait until halfway through the year when there is less budget pressure around.
+Don’t ask for the raise just as the new financial year begins.
+It is better to wait until halfway through the year when there is less budget pressure around.

 Second, consider your manager’s personal schedule.
 Friday at 4:30 p.m. probably isn’t the best time to have a super productive meeting – unless that’s when you know your manager is most relaxed.
 Request a meeting through the usual channels and be clear about the content without giving too much away.

 Choose Your Words Wisely While Negotiating a Raise

 You have done all the thinking and comprehensive preparation, but what exactly should you say when the moment of raise negotiation arrives?
 Try a combination of assertiveness and open conversation.
 Begin the conversation with something like “after reflecting on my performance, years of experience, and achievements over the last 12 months I believe I deserve a raise.”
 Follow that up with a question that invites them to share their thoughts such as “what is your take on that?”

 Be objective.
 Getting a salary raise or not isn’t a reflection of how much your boss likes you.
 So try and keep emotion and personal relationships out of it.
 Use objective language that keeps you cool and professional.